argeo/argeo-jjml/README.md

 - Image recognition and multimodal support with llama.cpp's [mtmd](https://github.com/ggml-org/llama.cpp/tree/master/tools/mtmd) (work-in-progress in the `unstable` branch)

 ## Contact, bugs, commercial support ##
 All queries should be directed to Mathieu Baudier via [LinkedIn](https://www.linkedin.com/in/mbaudier/).
 You can expect properly reported bugs to be fixed free of charge, and additional features to require a fee.
-We can also provide consulting services in order to help you integrate this capabilities into your existing Java systems.
+Argeo GmbH can also provide consulting services in order to help you integrate this capabilities into your existing Java systems.

 ## Licensing ##
 Argeo JJML is dual-licensed: